fp-cybrilla/fp-cybrilla.github.io/content/fp-cybrillapoa-gateway/capabilities.md

 |SWP|Yet to be supported|
 |STP|Yet to be supported|

- **Note about supporting Goal like use cases:** Single payment collection against multiple lumpsum purchase orders OR Single payment collection against multiple first installments of different SIPs are yet to be supported.
+ **Note about supporting Goal like use cases:** Single payment collection against multiple lumpsum purchase orders OR Single payment collection against multiple first installments of different SIPs are supported.

 #### 4. Partner type support

  - Mutual fund distributors with ARN license are supported
- - RIA support is yet to be available in beta
+ - RIA support is available in beta
  - Other partners are yet to be supported

 #### 5. Payment Collection Support